-If you are looking for a treatment that is in-office, then consider Invisalign Lite.
-If you are just looking for a more affordable and fastest option, then SDC could be the treatment for you.
+If you are looking for an in-office treatment, then consider Invisalign Lite.
+If you are just looking for a more affordable and fastest option, then NewSmile could be the treatment for you.

 Six Month Smiles is a brand of clear braces and invisible aligners for adults and teens who want to straighten their teeth without traditional metal braces.
 The aligners are meant for mild to moderate cases, while the clear braces option can handle more complex cases of malocclusion.

-If you want a more affordable option check out SmileDirectClub, they are less expensive than Six Month Smiles and Invisalign because you need never see a dentist if you don't want to.
-To start treatment you can do an online assessment, order an impression kit and do your own impressions at home, or you can head into one of their numerous SmileShops and get your 3D scan and assessment in person.
+If you want a more affordable option check out NewSmile, they are less expensive than Six Month Smiles and Invisalign because you need never see a dentist if you don't want to.
+To start treatment you can do an online assessment, order an impression kit and make your own impressions at home.

 What alternatives to Six Month Smiles are available?

-Other clear aligners or invisible braces include brands like Invisalign, Straight My Teeth, and Inman Aligner.
-Normally, companies that offer such fast treatment time are at-home aligner brands.
-Six Month Smiles, on the other hand, requires regular office visits and is able to treat slightly more complex cases than other clear aligners normally can in a shorter period of time.
+Other clear aligners or invisible braces include brands like Invisalign, SmileDirectClub, NewSmile, and Inman Aligner.
+Normally, companies that offer such fast treatment times are at-home aligner brands.

 How does Six Month Smiles work?